cryptozeny/sugarkeygenie/README.md

-sugarkeygenie is a standalone Sugarchain keypair/address generator written in Go. sugarkeygenie generates an ECDSA secp256k1 keypair, dumps the public key in compressed and uncompressed Sugarchain address, hexadecimal, and base64 formats, and dumps the private key in Wallet Import Format (WIF), Wallet Import Format Compressed (WIFC), hexadecimal, and base64 formats.
+sugarkeygenie is a standalone Sugarchain keypair/address generator written in Go. sugarkeygenie generates an ECDSA secp256k1 keypair, dumps the public key in compressed and uncompressed Sugarchain address, hexadecimal and base64 formats, and dumps the private key in Wallet Import Format (WIF), Wallet Import Format Compressed (WIFC), hexadecimal and base64 formats.

-sugarkeygenie includes a lightweight Go package called btckey to easily generate keypairs, and convert them between compressed and uncompressed varieties of Sugarchain Address, Wallet Import Format, and raw bytes.
+sugarkeygenie includes a lightweight Go package called btckey to easily generate keypairs, and convert them between compressed and uncompressed varieties of Sugarchain Address, Wallet Import Format and raw bytes.

 See documentation on btckey here: https://godoc.org/github.com/vsergeev/btckeygenie/btckey